Editor’s Note: This is part of a series showing the work of the Sustainable Farm Systems project

 Our next stop was Son Vell, a 55-hectare farm owned by Toni Sureda, his son Guillem, and Guillem’s wife Maria.
 Toni’s ancestors bought the land during the nineteenth century after an estate was converted into allotments.
 Son Vell is an organic farm, growing cereal, legumes, vegetables, nuts, fruits, and raising sheep and pigs.
-The farm also produces approximately 4,000 litres of wine each year.
+The farm also produces approximately 4,000 litres of wine each year and properly stored them to a wine storage similar to wine coolers uk which is equipped to provide the necessary climate for larger wine collections.
 After our tour of the farm, we stopped for a taste of the bread, fruit, cheese, and wine produced by Son Vell.

 The third stop on our tour was Raixa, an old Islamic farmstead turned noble estate during the Middle Ages.
 Located in the foothills of the Tramuntana Mountains, King James I of Aragón granted Raixa to the count of Ampurias after the conquest of Mallorca by in 1229.
 The count of Montenegro later purchased and lavishly reconstructed the estate in 1660.
 In addition to the extensive almond trees, carob trees, and vineyards, subsequent owners added large reservoirs and beautiful formal gardens, all built around an elaborate gravity irrigation system.